Catshuis Childcare Benefit Scheme

 What is the role of the Committee on Actual Damages?

-You can only apply to the Committee on Actual Damages if you have had a full reassessment.
+You can only apply to the Committee on Actual Damages if you have had an integrated assessment.
 That is a complete review of your personal case file.
-After this full assessment, you will receive a detailed statement about the compensation you are entitled to.
+After this integrated assessment, you will receive a detailed statement about the compensation you are entitled to.